lupeMorales/tip-calculator-app/README.md

 ## Welcome! 👋

 This is my solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).

-The challenge is to build out this tip calculator app and get it looking as close to the given design as possible.
-The users should be able to:
-- View the optimal layout for the app based on your device's screen size
-- View hover states for all interactive elements on the page
-- Calculate the correct tip and the total cost of the bill per person

 I would like to say that I enjoyed it very much.